 Because major manufacturers and publications can make it difficult for designers to break into the design field, Ravelry makes self-published patterns a great option for designers to sell their work.

 Ravelry isn’t the social media powerhouse it once was.
 Instagram and Pinterest is where the action is for yarn crafters.
-And, more and more designers are creating their own little corners of the internet with their own websites to help build their presence and following.
+And, more and more designers are creating their own little corners of the internet with their own websites and Facebook Groups to help build their presence and following.
 But, as a designer, it’s always a good idea to maintain a presence on the platform.
 Click HERE and let’s be friends on Ravelry.

 Facebook is the largest social network on the web, both in terms of name recognition and total number of users (17 billion).
 It’s the perfect platform to connect with crafters over the age of 25.